1giacomo/1giacomo/README.md

 💼 Developer @ Notomia
 👨‍💻 Computer Science & Engineering Student @ PoliMI

+---
+### Projects
+#### 🍅 Pomodoro timer
+- This Pomodoro Timer is a simple time management tool built with React for the freeCodeCamp course.
+- You can access the site by [🔗 this link](https://1giacomo.github.io/pomodoro-timer/).
+- It allows users to set custom work and break intervals and displays the remaining time and current interval.

 <!--
 **1giacomo/1giacomo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.